 Plantation

-Plantation is basically a 7,000 m² urban farm perched on the rooftops of the 18th arrondissement, with an incredible view of the Sacré-Cœur.
-And in 2025, the venue opened its terrace with an exceptional panorama of the capital and a dining area offering a vegan menu created by Jimmy street-food (which I already told you about in my special article on vegetarian restaurants in Paris) with produce grown on-site.
-The address is therefore accessible to the general public every weekend with a committed program: open-air concerts, festivals focused on better eating, screenings, and debates on major ecological and societal issues.
-This project, which we really loved, stands at the crossroads of ecological, food, and citizen transitions.
+Plantation is essentially a 7,000 m² urban farm perched on the rooftops of the 18th arrondissement, offering a breathtaking view of the Sacré-Cœur.
+In 2025, the venue opened its terrace with an exceptional panorama of the capital and a dining area that offers a vegan menu developed by Jimmy street-food (whom I’ve already mentioned in my special article on vegetarian restaurants in Paris) using ingredients grown on-site.
+The address is open to the general public every weekend with a socially engaged program: outdoor concerts, festivals focused on better eating, screenings, and debates on major ecological and societal issues.
+This project, which we really loved, stands at the crossroads of ecological, food, and civic transitions.

 Tested in 2025 - Invitation